Rafael-P-G/thesis_archive/README.md

 # thesis_archive
-An archive with my thesis contents such user manual for tool experiment, post tool usage questionnaire, questionnaire answers, and the results of our evaluation of LLMs applying our adapted metrics to evaluate Ethical User Stories
+An archive with my thesis contents such user manual for tool experiment, post tool usage questionnaire, questionnaire answers, and the results of our evaluation of LLMs applying our adapted metrics to evaluate Ethical User Stories seen in folder EUS Evaluation